 “Stability AI funded the creation of the biggest and most utilized database (…).
 LAION 5B, originally created on the pretext of “research” contains 5.8 billion text and image data, including copyrighted data and private data, gathered without artists, individuals, and businesses’ knowledge or permission.
 MidJourney, Stability AI, Prisma AI (Lensa AI) & other AI/ML companies are utilizing these research datasets that contain private and copyrighted data, for profit.
 They did so without any individual’s knowledge or consent, and certainly without compensation.” – Concept Art Association

-From what I understand, Stability AI plans to start training Stable Diffusion V3 as early as January 2023 – and any data contained in the LAION 5B database at that point will be used for training purposes.
+Stability AI intends to start training Stable Diffusion V3 as early as January, Stability AI started training Stable Diffusion V3 in April 2023 – using all the data that was in the LAION 5B database at that time.

 In the music industry, where in parallel to visual Stability Diffusion, Stability AI is training Dance Diffusion, the situation is entirely different: “Dance Diffusion is also built on datasets composed entirely of copyright-free and voluntarily provided music and audio samples.
 Because diffusion models are prone to memorization and overfitting, releasing a model trained on copyrighted data could potentially result in legal issues.
 In honoring the intellectual property of artists while also complying to the best of their ability with the often strict copyright standards of the music industry, keeping any kind of copyrighted material out of training data was a must.” – Weights and Biases, 26.9.22

 Spawning provides a platform at haveibeentrained.com where you can search and opt-out the usage of specific images, one by one.
 Stability AI has apparently agreed to remove the corresponding images.
 This is far from good (better would be Opt-in, i.e. no use without the owner’s consent, plus compensation), but at least it is a start!